Sustainability at Stong’s Market

 Styrofoam Meat Trays

-One initiative that we’re in the middle of changing are the trays in our meat department.
-Instead of a styrofoam tray, we are switching to a recyclable RPET plastic tray from CKF.
+Instead of a styrofoam tray, in our Meat Department we switched to a recyclable RPET plastic tray from CKF.
 Unlike styrofoam trays, these trays will be able to go into your everyday recycling bins.
 We’ve also started putting pressure on our suppliers to do the same as there are many products in our meat department that already come in on a styrofoam trays.
 Again, we know plastic is not a perfect solution here and we can’t change the world overnight but it’s still a step in the right direction while we continue to explore alternatives.
 Although, another benefit of having our meat cutters on site is when we do custom cuts, we’re often able to serve them wrapped in paper and avoid the trays altogether.

 We also discovered some staff were using plastic cutlery for their lunches.
 It may seem like a small step, but we still purchased metal cutlery for our lunchrooms.
 We’re also exploring the same changes within our stores but that gets more complicated because it involves the health board.
 Every little change helps.